 Do not hesitate to look for a family therapist near you if you or your family member needs help.

-Whether the problem is related to illness, substance abuse, addiction or everyday stress, family therapy interventions can be effective in helping you build a healthy family.
+Whether the problem is related to illness, substance abuse, addiction or everyday stress, family therapy sessions can be effective in helping you build a healthy family.